commercialhaskell/stack/doc/GUIDE.md

 running of these components.
 You can also use `--no-rerun-tests` to prevent running a test suite which has already passed and has not changed.

+!!! note

-NOTE: Stack doesn't build or run test suites and benchmarks for non-local packages.
-This is done so that running a command like `stack test` doesn't need to run 200 test suites!
+    Stack doesn't build or run test suites and benchmarks for non-local packages.
+This is done so that a command like `stack test` doesn't need to run 200 test suites!

 ## Multi-package projects